 Machined graphite is usually composed of a mixture or composite of copper and graphite.
 The addition of copper to the pure graphite yields its coveted properties of increased strength and fortified conductivity.
 As was mentioned, graphite rods are extremely heat resistant.
 To those wondering just how to define and quantify “extreme,” note that graphite rods are able to maintain their structure even when exposed to temperatures as “extreme” as 5000 degrees.

 Next, rod extrusion simply engages in the common extrusion molding process.
-This process begins when graphite stock and any desired additives are gathered together and placed in a hopper, where they are heated until the become molten.
-Once molten, or liquid, the stock is forced through a tube shaped die.
+This process begins when graphite stock and any desired additives are gathered together and placed in a hopper, where they are heated until they become molten.
+Once molten (or liquid), the stock is forced through a tube-shaped die.
 The stock takes on the shape and dimensions of the die and is allowed to cool.
 Once cool, it may be ejected from the die as a solid shape.
 Finally, isostatic pressing is a forming process that works by applying pressure from all sides.
 To work, the graphite material is placed inside a high pressure containment vessel.
 The containment vessel is pressurized by an inert gas like argon.
 Once the graphite is inside, the vessel is heated, increasing the pressure and causing forming that way.

 A method of fabrication is chosen based on the requirements of the specific application a graphite rod is to serve.
 Likewise, the type of graphite chosen for a graphite rod forming process is chosen based on the needs of an application.
 Most graphite rods, for example, are made from finer grain graphite, as it offers the rods a smoother surface finish.
 However, in the case where a smooth finish or surface is not important, coarse grain and/or high density graphite stock can be used instead.

-When considering a graphite rod purchase, customers and manufacturers alike must consider a few different factors, to make sure that graphite is indeed the right material for the job.
-Such considerations include: expected time of exposure to weather elements, expected weather element types, anticipated length of application to extreme heat, intended use, projected tension or stress levels and the rod dimensions desired.
-To better understand how a graphite rod may benefit your application, to discuss your specifications or to simply get a pricing quote, contact an experienced manufacturer today.
-For the absolute best results, reach out to one or more of those we have listed on this page.
+When considering a graphite rod purchase, customers and manufacturers alike must consider a few different factors to make sure that graphite is indeed the right material for the job.
+Such considerations include the expected time of exposure to weather elements, expected weather element types, anticipated length of application to extreme heat, intended use, projected tension or stress levels, and the rod dimensions desired.
+To better understand how a graphite rod may benefit your application, to discuss your specifications, or to simply get a pricing quote, contact an experienced manufacturer today.
+For the best results, reach out to one or more of those we have listed on this page.